 - 11.2 Highways Infrastructure Funded by the Towns Fund, Lincolnshire County Council has received £3.1m to make changes to the highways infrastructure in the area.
-Consultation events within the community are likely to take place towards the end of the year.
-The Neighbourhood Team will support this engagement and the delivery of a number of public realm improvements. - 11.3 Residents Parking Lincolnshire County Council's Planning and Regulation Committee approved a residents parking scheme in Sincil Bank on the 5th December 2022 and the scheme was successfully implemented in the area on the 1st September 2023.
-The Neighbourhood Team has supported residents to apply for permits and also helped to communicate the scheme to residents in the area. - 11.4 The images below show one area of Sincil Bank prior and post the implementation of the Residents Parking Scheme.
+Consultation events within the community have taken place that will inform a number of public realm improvements including the development of a Green Corridor along Sincil Bank.
+The Neighbourhood Team will continue to support this engagement and the delivery of a number of the improvements. - 11.3 Residents Parking - Lincolnshire County Council's Planning and Regulation Committee approved a residents parking scheme in Sincil Bank on the 5th December 2022 and the scheme was successfully implemented in the area on the 1st September

+2023.
+The Neighbourhood Team has supported residents to apply for permits and also helped to communicate the scheme to residents in the area.

+11.4 The images below show one area of Sincil Bank prior and post the implementation of the Residents Parking Scheme.

 - 11.5 Open Spaces - A partnership including the University of Lincoln, Sincil Community Land Trust and Bridge Church continue to explore ways to develop the areas of land under Pelham Bridge.
-A meeting with the National Lottery took place in August 2023.
-The partnership will be applying to their 'Awards for All' programme to fund a feasibility study.
-This application will be submitted by the end of November 2023. - 11.6 Sincil Community Land Trust also remain open to leasing the open space on Chelmsford Street.
+A meeting with the National Lottery took place in August 2023 and the partnership submitted an application in mid-November to their 'Awards for All' programme to fund a feasibility study. - 11.6 Sincil Community Land Trust also remain open to leasing the open space on Chelmsford Street.
 Before doing so, the council will need to resolve land ownership issues with a local developer.
 A report from Community Services will be submitted to the Executive later in the year. - 11.7 Hermit Street - This will see the creation of eleven much need family homes in the area.
-Works are due to start later in October 2023 and likely to be completed by September 2024.
+Works started in October 2023 and the scheme will be completed by September 2024.